lualiloon/lualiloon.github.io/index.md

 ### Monthly Projects

-Every month, I'll post a new update with a small project I've been working on.
-These projects could be anything from a quick prototype to a mini-game.
-My goal is to challenge myself to continually create new things, and share the process with you.
+Every month, I create a brand new project and share it through [my latest post](/2023/05/31/creating-this-website.html).
+It might be a quick prototype, a mini-game, or something completely different.
+I want to push myself to continually create new things, and share the process with you.

 ### The Crypt